MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/static-web-app-with-api/register-application-with-identity.md

 # How to register your identity application for a Static web app

-In this article, learn how to register your identity application.
-The application is necessary to authenticate users with the Microsoft Authentication Library for React (MSAL React) and call an Azure service on behalf of the user.
+In this article, learn how to register your Azure AD (or Microsoft identity platform) application.
+The application is necessary to authenticate users with the [Microsoft Authentication Library for React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React) and call an Azure service on behalf of the user.

 ## Create Microsoft Identity provider app registration